Study: Genetic testing for inherited mutations may be helpful for all people with advanced or metastatic cancer

 Why is this study important?

 A growing number of treatments for advanced or cancer may benefit individuals with inherited mutations in genes that affect cancer risk.
 Genetic test results might guide these patients’ treatment decisions and improve their care.
-Despite this, cancer patients are not always offered genetic testing for inherited mutations.
-This study looked at people with cancer across different cancer types and measured the following:
+Despite this, metastatic cancer patients are not always offered genetic testing for inherited mutations.
+This study looked at people with metastatic cancer across different cancer types and measured the following:

 - how common inherited mutations are in this group of people.